JuliaDynamics/Agents.jl/docs/src/tutorial.md

 ### Running the model

 ```@example schelling
-# Instantiate the model with 370 agents on a 20 by 20 grid.
+# initialize the model with 370 agents on a 20 by 20 grid.
-model = instantiate()
+model = initialize()
 step!(model, agent_step!)     # run the model one step
 step!(model, agent_step!, 3)  # run the model 3 steps.
 ```